Exploring the outdoors

 Porthkerry Country Park, Vale of Glamorgan, South Wales

 Slade Farm Gardens is ideal if you have kids in tow.
-Along with nine acres of wooded walks and leafy gardens, there's a working farm here with opportunities to meet the pigs, cows and sheep.
+Along with nine acres of wooded walks and leafy gardens, there's a working farm with opportunities for the little ones to come face-to-face with pigs, cows and sheep!

-Fonmon Castle also combines gardens with all manner of activities.
-The are lost Victorian Gardens, magical woodland walks, a reconstructed medieval working farm and even a Dinosaur Experience.
+Fonmon Castle combines gardens with a variety of activities.
+Discover lost Victorian Gardens, magical woodland walks, a reconstructed medieval working farm and even a Dinosaur Experience.

-Cosmeston Lakes and Country Park is particularly good for people with mobility impairments as its flat, even paths are accessible.
-Two flooded quarries are now tranquil lakes which attract vast numbers of waterfowl.
-It's also home to Cosmeston Medieval Village where you can step back in time to the 14th century, hosted by 'villagers' in traditional costume.
+Cosmeston Lakes and Country Park is an excellent choice for visitors, including those with mobility impairments.
+The flat, even paths are accessible for wheelchairs and prams, making this a great day out for all.
+Two flooded quarries are now tranquil lakes which attract vast numbers of waterfowl, and the park is also home to Cosmeston Medieval Village, where you can step back in time to the 14th century, hosted by 'villagers' in traditional costume.

 Thatched stone building with white flower in the foreground.